1abhishekpandey/outdated-pod-detection-ios/.github/ISSUE_TEMPLATE/bug_report.md

 Provide the following info:

 1. Share the code snippet used to initialise the iOS-SDK
-2. Is SDK initialisation dependent on something? (e.g., iOS SDK is initialised after Firebase initialisation or it is being initialised in a callback)
+2. Is SDK initialisation dependent on something? (e.g., iOS SDK is initialised after Firebase initialisation or it is being initialised in a callback)--------

-**Have you verified correct _writeKey_ and _dataPlaneUrl_ are used or not** Verify that correct `writeKey` and `dataPlaneUrl` are used while the SDK initialisation.
+**Have you verified correct _writeKey_ and _dataPlaneUrl_ are used or not** Verify that correct `writeKey` and `dataPlaneUrl` are used while the SDK initialisation-----.